BootsnAll Travel Network

 Friday, May 11th, 2007

 Matthias and I agree on this – Taxco is one of the neatest cities we’ve seen in Mexico.
-It did kind of suck that it took us so long to get there from Cuernavaca, but once we were ...
+It did kind of suck that it took us so long to get there from Cuernavaca, but once we ...
 [Continue reading this entry]

 Thank You, Taxco